“I want to run out of data,” said no one ever. Here’s everything you need to know to prevent the unthinkable from happening…

 Not too shabby, eh?

 Plus, if you’ve heard the horror stories about people racking up massive data charges at home or abroad, then worry not.
-Once you’ve used up your allowance, you can’t use the Internet without buying an add-on, and you’ll get reminder texts when you’ve used up 80% and 100% of your data allowance to keep you up to date.
+Once you’ve used up your allowance, you can’t use the Internet without buying an Add-on, and you’ll get reminder texts when you’ve used up 80% and 100% of your data allowance to keep you up to date.
 Easy-peasy.

 Here’s what you need to know so you can stay on top of your data usage.

-Another quick way to check your data?
-In the constant quest to make our lives easier, all you’ve got to do is download the Three app for iPhone, iPad or Android, and have all your data usage deets at the tip of your fingers.
+All you’ve got to do is download the Three app for iPhone, iPad or Android, and have all your data usage deets at the tip of your fingers.
 The app tells you how much data, voice and texts you have left to use, as well as when your allowances reset so you can plan accordingly.